haskell/core-libraries-committee/PROPOSALS.md

 Want to make a change to `base`?
 Great!
 We'd love to hear your suggestion.
 Just follow the steps outlined here so that your idea doesn't lose traction!

+TL;DR Quick overview of the proposal lifecycle:

+1. [Create an issue][open-issue] with your idea.
+2. (When requested) Implement the proposal.
+3. (If requested) Make [impact assessment](#impact-assessments) (it's mandatory for breaking changes).
+4. (If requested) Let us know in a comment about patches to impacted libraries.
+5. Wait for the vote.
+6. (If accepted) Write a migration guide (for proposals with breaking changes).

 ## The "what"

 If you have an idea for a _language extension_ or _compiler warning_,